mg-minsan/awesome-minsan/README.md

 - [Rescue Time](https://rescuetime.com) Track your app and website usages and generate analyses.
 It also has blocker ability but is limited only to focus (work) sessions.
 I use it to track my screen time although it has the blocking feature like Freedom, It's still worthwhile to see the statistics of my screentime usage.

 ## Learning
 - [O'Reilly](https://www.oreilly.com) It's where I read most of my Tech Related books and have 80% of the books I want to read.
-It's a bit priecy though.
+It's a bit pricey though.
 Tip. they have a huge discount on Cyber Monday every year.
 - [Udemy](https://www.udemy.com/) I use Udemy when I need to learn something quickly.
 Tip.
 If you are in Singapore, you can access Udemy Business for free if you are an NLB Member.
 You can check the instructions [here](https://eresources.nlb.gov.sg/main/Browse?browseBy=type&filter=18).
+- [libby](https://libbyapp.com/) Reading app that connects with your library.
+Whenever I want to read a book (non-technical), I will try to borrow it from Libby first.
+- [Kindle Cloud Reader](https://read.amazon.com/) An Ebook reader.
+I read all of my non-technical books with Kindle Cloud Reader if I can't borrow from Libby.